EpicOrange/riichi_advanced/documentation/american.md

 - [American Mah Jongg for Everyone Card](https://americanmahjonggforeveryone.com/our-card-and-tile-set/) (free)
 - [John Burton's Card Free American Mah Jongg](https://johnburtongames.com/cardfreemahj/) (free, technically not a Card)

-[TODO: Implement the Marvelous, Mah Jongg Network, and Press Cards.
+[TODO: Implement the Marvelous, Mah Jongg Network, and Press Cards when we acquire copies of them.
 Implement the 75-point hand on the AMJfE Card.
 Implement the six missing hands on the Evergreen Card.]

 (The rest of this ruleset will use the free ILoveMahj Card as examples.)